There are several design patterns used these days in the .NET ecosystem. What are they? What are the benefits and drawbacks of each pattern?...

 Design Thinking is, first and foremost, a process.
-It’s got steps to follow and a checklist of items to reference.
-It also allows for enough wiggle room so that any necessary changes or pivots don’t completely disrupt the project.
+It features steps to follow and a checklist of items to reference.
+It also allows for enough wiggle room so necessary changes or pivots won’t completely disrupt the project.

 One of the best elements of Design Thinking is that creativity and curiosity can come from anyone.
 Design Thinking allows for creative thinking from everyone, not just designers and developers.
-Users are also invited to the Design Thinking table because they are the folks that the process impacts most.
+For this process to work, anyone and everyone should be a design thinker.
+Users and customers are also invited to the Design Thinking table because they are the folks that the process impacts most.
 The end result is an app that works for everyone involved because everyone has had their say.

 Design Thinking keeps you focused on value.
-By putting the users’ experience first, you’re able to identify their real problems and are able to address them with the best possible solutions.
-And since Design Thinking has built-in flexibility, you can afford to make needed adjustments from the start all the way to your app launch date.
+By putting the users’ experience first, you’re able to identify any complex problems and can address them with the best possible solutions.
+And since it offers built-in flexibility, you can afford to make needed adjustments from the start all the way to your app launch date.

-The process also helps to keep tech and design debt at bay.
-By taking a purposeful approach to your app’s design, you’ll find that the design and build are a lot more sturdy than if built without so much vital context.
+The Design Thinking process also helps to keep tech and design debt at bay.
+By taking a purposeful approach to your app’s design, you’ll find that the design and build can be more sturdy and provide deeper solutions than one built without that vital context.

-So now you know about the benefits of Design Thinking.
+So now you know all about the benefits of the Design Thinking framework.
 You might be thinking, how can I make the best use of this approach to innovation?
 Here are three key takeaways:

-We’re a curious bunch at Big Nerd Ranch.
+We’re a curious bunch at Big Nerd Ranch, full of design thinkers, developers, designers—the list can and does go on.
 We like nothing more than to get inside the heads of the people who stand to benefit from the digital applications we build.
 Design Thinking is a powerful tool used by BNR senior-level designers and engineers.
 Join us at the table.
 Reach out and let’s get started.